Getting started with wp-graphql-content-blocks

 }

-If the resolved block has values for those fields, it will return them, otherwise it will return null
+If the resolved block has paragraph blocks, it will return the relevant fields, otherwise it will return null

 .